google/clasp/README.md

 ### `filePushOrder` (optional)

 Specifies the files that should be pushed first, useful for scripts that rely on order of execution.
-All other files are pushed after this list of files.
+All other files are pushed after this list of files, sorted by name.

+Note that file paths are relative to directory containing .clasp.json.
+If `rootDir` is also set, any files listed should include that path as well.

 ## Reference